Big Sky, MT

 If you’d like to save some money and try some really nice skis, go to East Slope Outdoors in Town Center.
 The rental is less expensive than the resort but you will need to transport them up the mountain.
 We usually do this on the way up the mountain to check-in to the Shoshone.
 The folks there are super nice and helpful and we have made this our first stop each time we come.

-Note: Lift tickets for children 10 years and younger are FREE when purchased with a lesson or ski school.
+Note: Lift tickets for children 12 years and younger are FREE when purchased with a lesson or ski school.
+Children 6 and under always ski free.
 Sign up the day before at the Mountain Sports School in the Mountain Village.
 The staff are super friendly and will advise you on the best plan for your family.
 They also offer group lessons and private lessons for adults.
 We usually splurge for one day of lessons on the first day of skiing.

 Restaurants- Big Sky Resort Mountain Village